Junha0Zhang/junha0Zhang.github.io/_projects/5_project.md

     Left: The test result on real patient in the OR.
 According to the feedback from surgeon, we have achieved clinical accuracy.
 Right: Test on phantom head.
 Because there is no noise around (such as the mouth tubing or hair), the registration is (and should be) nearly perfect.
 </div>

 Instead of registering images with only 5 paired landmarks, we directly register the entire face of the patient to the face of the reconstructed MRI mesh.
-With powerful cloud copmputing like Azure, the automatic registration is done within 5 seconds.
+With powerful cloud copmputing from Azure, the automatic registration is done within 5 seconds.
 The average registration error is only 2.5mm, enabling accurate neuronavigation and planning for surgeons.
 In general, we substantially improve the current solution by building a fast, accurate, and stable workflow.